TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 - To make these predictions, we have a set of personal records recovered from the ship's damaged computer system.

+## Streamlit Web App

+- For my Spaceship Titanic Classification Project, I have created a Streamlit Web App for Finding out If a Passenger was Transported to an Alternate Dimensionin or not.

+- This Web App allows you to classify the Passengers based on some Features and Criteria and Predict Whether They were transported or not.

+- This Web App is Multi-Pages, means you can navigate to different pages through dropdown menu in Sidebar.

+  - First Page is <strong>Home Page</strong>, which contains all information about the Problem and Dataset Used.

+  - Second Page is <strong>Web Application Page</strong>, which is an interactive application used to classify Passengers.

+**Link to the Web App :** [Spaceship Titanic App](https://spaceship-titanic-classification.streamlit.app/)

 ## Table of Contents

 - [Setting up the Enviroment](#setting-up-the-enviroment)